jamesshore/automatopia/readme.md

 1. Choose a machine to be the integration machine.
 2. Follow the steps for "Building and Testing" on the integration machine.
-3. Run `git init`, `git add .`, and `git commit -a -m "Initial Commit"` to initialize the git repository.
-4. Run `git checkout -b integration` to create and checkout the integration branch.
+3. Run `git checkout -b integration` to create and checkout the integration branch.

 To set up each development workstation: